AndroPlus-org/magisk-cloudflare-dns/README.md

 ## Description
-This module makes your device to use Google's DNS servers (8.8.8.8) instead of the provided by the ISP or Access Point.
+This module makes your device to use Cloudflare's DNS servers (1.1.1.1) instead of the provided by the ISP or Access Point.

 It is not guaranteed to work on cellular networks on all devices.
 Some users/testers say yes, others say that it doesn't.
 On Wi-Fi it always works though.